What Makes Olga Run?

 We are far from figuring out aging though we are learning much.
 Exercise is essential.
-A healthy diet without gimmicks necessary.
+A healthy diet without gimmicks is necessary.
 Good friends and healthy relationships help.
 The right genetics is necessary but not as much as we once thought.
 But living long is only half the calculation.
 I want to live well.
 I want to be engaged in life.
 I want to learn.
 I want to race my Grand Daughter in her first 5k.
 And beat her.
 I want to watch my girl’s guitar recital.
-I want to hug my wife when the twins move to Paris to live out their dreams – Reagan to be a great artist and Madison to design clothes for pets.
+I want to hug my wife when the twins move to Paris to live out their dreams – R to be a great artist and M to design clothes for pets.

 Book Review – What Makes Olga Run?

 In What Makes Olga Run?
 Bruce Grierson jumps headfirst into the life of Olga to try to understand what makes her tick.
 What he finds is that this extraordinary woman is, by most metrics, not very extraordinary.
 There is no magic here.
 Readers looking for superfoods, esoteric yoga mantras, or exotic training regimens won’t find them here.
 Olga’s story is remarkable in how unremarkable it is.
 Grierson follows Olga through just about every test one can think of: stress tests, DNA analyses, diets, psychological examinations – in every case she comes out normal or close to it.
 But somehow, in Olga, the whole is greater than the sum of its parts.
 Olga is extraordinary.
 At 77, when most people are dead or dying, she hires a Hungarian track coach and begins a daily training regimen.
 She eats a nutritious but not remarkable diet.
 She loves competition.
 She loves to win.
 She was upbeat and refused to dwell on the dark side of things.
 Somehow all of that added up to an uncommon life of steady and satisfying accomplishment.